Panasonic GX800 vs Sony RX100 II

-The Panasonic Lumix DMC-GX800 (called Panasonic GX850 in some regions) and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were announced, respectively, in January 2017 and June 2013.
+The Panasonic Lumix DMC-GX800 (called Panasonic GX850 in some regions) and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were revealed to the public, respectively, in January 2017 and June 2013.
 The GX800 is a mirrorless interchangeable lens camera, while the RX100 II is a fixed lens compact.
-The cameras are based on a Four Thirds (GX800) and an one-inch sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a Four Thirds (GX800) and an one-inch (RX100 II) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 20 MP.

 The side-by-side display below illustrates the physical size and weight of the Panasonic GX800 and the Sony RX100 II.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX800 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is notably smaller (15 percent) than the Panasonic GX800.
 In this context, it is worth noting that neither the GX800 nor the RX100 II are weather-sealed.